Toward a new understanding of learning in the brain: dynamic parallel circuit loops for complex learning

 In this project, I propose a new theory of how the brain learns: learning is implemented by multiple dopamine-based learning systems working in parallel circuit loops.

-Function of the Learning Loops
+Function of Learning Loops

-These loops relay partial error signals to specific processing areas and permit independent evaluation of the value of different features in the external environment as well as the internal state, enabling learning of complex tasks with multiple relevant features.
+2. They permit independent evaluation of the value of different features in the external environment as well as the internal state.

 Dynamic Engagement

 The loops are engaged dynamically according to the demands of the task, enabling the system to be flexible for learning a wide variety of behaviours of varying complexity.
+The presence of multiple dynamic parallel learning loops might enable the ability to generalize learning, which is currently the hallmark of biological intelligence.

 Research Aims